geowurster/pyin/README.rst

           > "line.replace('\r\n', os.newline)"

-      For a more in-depth explanation about exactly what's going on under the hood, see the the docstring in 'pyin.expressions.pmap()':
+      For a more in-depth explanation about exactly what's going on under the hood, see the the docstring in 'pyin.evaluate()':

-          $ python -c "help('pyin.expressions.pmap')"
+          $ python -c "help('pyin.evaluate')"

     Options:
       --version           Show the version and exit.